-Every application is reviewed by the Office of Transfer Credit, which is responsible for assessing a course's relevancy to the UoPeople degree program.
-Acceptance of credits is at the University's sole discretion and meeting minimum requirements does not guarantee transferring.
+The University's Department of Academic Affairs is charged with making the final determination on which credits will be accepted as transfer credits to UoPeople.
+Acceptance of credits is at the University's solediscretion and meeting minimum requirements does not guarantee transferring.